gr36/gregmorris.co.uk/README.md

-# Greg Morris On Edge
+# Greg Morris On The Edge

 A visually aesthetic theme designed for creative professionals.
 Showcase your works with minimal style and presentation.
 Completely free and fully responsive, released under the MIT license.